-Any good speech or presentation should have a call to action in the closing remarks.
+Just like a ceremony speech, a webinar presentation should have a call to action in the closing remarks.
 Doing so will give your audience something to do with your presented information.

 For example, you’re giving a presentation on healthy eating habits.
-Then, you might end your closing remarks with a call-to-action to sign up for a local CSA or visit a farmers market.
+Then, you might end your closing remarks with a call to action to sign up for a local CSA or visit a farmers market.

 But with so many options, how do you choose the best CTA for your situation?